 The Huge Benefits Of Using Reward Charts

-Here you will find info, tips and resources for using a star chart. which is one of the best teaching and parenting tools for raising children who will grow into responsible adults.
-After all, children have so much to learn and achieve in life that it seems like an endless journey that can be easy to lose focus on.
+A star chart is one of the best teaching and parenting tools for raising children who will grow into responsible adults.
+After all, children have so much to learn and achieve in life, that it seems like an endless journey that can be easy to lose focus on.
 Life can sometimes become so busy and complicated that we forget the small everyday tasks that our children are grappling with and end up leaving them to get on with it themselves.
 Of course there is much that they can achieve one way or another without much help from us, but at the end of the day they could achieve so much more if we were actively able to work with them.
-Every child needs to know the satisfaction of a job well done and the ensuing praise and encouragement will be food for their spirits in producing delightful adults who are self-assured and able to take responsibility.
+Every child needs to know the satisfaction of a job well done.
+The ensuing praise and encouragement will be food for their spirits and reward for you, in producing delightful adults who are self-assured and able to take responsibility.

 A star chart does just that.
 It prevents us from forgetting or ignoring the hurdles that they manage to get over.
-And there are certainly plenty of them.
-Let's make sure that we are able to provide for them a safe environment in which they can grow, before they venture into a world that is less forgiving.
+And there are certainly plenty of them!
+Let's provide a safe environment in which they can grow, before they venture into a world that is less forgiving.
 The huge benefits of star charts helps us find ways to keep our children on task and reward them, when so many are ignored and even neglected.
 They are not only excellent parenting tools for the home, but invaluable teaching resources for the classroom too.

-Make Your Own Star Charts - Here are some ideas that will ignite your child's enthusiasm
+Here are some ideas that will ignite your child's enthusiasm!

 Make your own with your child, incorporating the things they love.
 Decide together on the rewards and remember to cover it with sticky back plastic, or laminate it so that stickers can be peeled on and off.